krispi1/Proverbial/README.md

 # Proverbial

 This application provides a search feature to skim through the Bible book of Proverbs.

 It's a convenient way to search a specific term and get instant results instead of reading through the entire Proverbs book to find what you are looking for.

-#### JavaScript strategies used
+#### Some techniques used

 1. JSON
 2. Multi-dimensional arrays